smcameron/space-nerds-in-space/CONTRIBUTING.md

 The gist of it is:

 1. Indent with tabs not spaces.
 2. Tabs are 8 characters wide, and this is about as malleable as the value of PI.
 3.  if either the "then" or "else" arm of the if statement requires braces, then both arms should use braces.
 If neither arm requires braces, then no braces.
+4. Variable names should_be_like_this, NotLikeThis, use lowercase with underscores not camel case.
+5. Macros all uppercase, try not to be too clever with macros.
+6. Avoid typedefs except for function pointers.
+7. No C++, not even C++ style comments.
+8. Functions should be static by default unless deliberately meant to be visible outside the module.
+9. For modules, header files should ideally declare only types and function prototypes and use the GLOBAL macro to make it so the implementation of the module can include the same header as the users of the module.
+See, e.g: wwviaudio.h
-4. If you submit a patch that violates these, I will probably fix it for you the first time or two.
+10. If you submit a patch that violates these, I will probably fix it for you the first time or two.
-5. Patches are probably best sent via email as a bzip2ed tarball of a [stacked git][http://www.procode.org/stgit/) patch series, but other methods (pull request) might be ok too (but harder to review).
+11. Patches are probably best sent via email as a bzip2ed tarball of a [stacked git](http://www.procode.org/stgit/) patch series, but other methods (pull request) might be ok too (but harder to review).